 - I find the optimum temperature for frying these donuts is 325° - 340°F ( 165° - 171°C).
 Make sure you let the oil come back up to temperature in between donuts as it may cool down as you are frying.

-- Repeat with all the donuts, I don't recommend doing more than 2 or 3 at a time as they do fry so quickly.
+- Repeat with all the donuts, I don't recommend doing more than 2 or 3 at a time to help regulate the oil temperature.

 - Use a long thin object like a chopstick or a metal straw to poke a hole in the side of each donut and move it around to create space in the middle.